mose/shell2html/README.md

 ----

 A ruby lib for conversion between bash colors and HTML.
-It was created to help the Shellplay tool to export html from colored shell output.
+It was created to help the [Shellplay](https://github.com/mose/shellplay) tool to export html from colored shell output.

 Code is still experimental, use at your own risk.
 But "it works for me".
+An example of usage is visible on http://mose.com/20140814-dokku/

 Installation
 -------------------